scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Poison

 You conjure an orb of vitriolic acid, launching it at a target in range.
 On impact the orb explodes in a splash of acid, hitting all creatures in a 2 tile radius star pattern.
-Creatures must make a Dexterity save vs your spellcasting modifier, on fail they take 3 wound die in damage and their armor breaks on crit, lowering its modifier by 1.
+Creatures must make a Dexterity save vs your spellcasting modifier, on fail they take 3 wound dice in damage and their armor breaks on crit, lowering its modifier by 1.

 Regardless of outcome acid covers the floor for the next minute.
 Any creature that starts their turn, or takes a move or sprint action on the acid take 1 wound die in damage.

-The radius of the blast increases by 1 for every level above 4th.
+The radius of the blast and the wound dice of the initial attack increase by 1 for every level above 4th.

 ___
 #### Passwall